-This is how they marched in Buenos Aires to claim LGBTIQ pride.
+This is how she marched in Buenos Aires to celebrate LGBTIQ pride

 The 26th LGBTIQ+ Pride March mobilized around 200,000 people from Plaza de Mayo to the National Congress in Buenos Aires.
 With slogans like "Stop the femicides of transvestites, transsexuals, and transgender people, stop institutional violence.
 Pride to defend the rights we have won," the march began at noon…